 So, you can generally expect 'Stage One' on your music making journey to last between 1-4 months (depending on how much time you can devote to it).
 Mostly this stage consists of discovering and becoming familiar with the tools of your trade whilst you grasp the fundamentals of music production.
 The key here is to get started quickly and with some guidance.
 DAW’s can be a bit daunting at first glance and you could be forgiven for not making any sense out of it the first couple of times you open it up and are unable to get any sounds out of it; Let alone produce a whole track.

-This is where some experienced guidance comes in handy, and I can’t stress enough how important this is to making a smooth start to your music production journey.
-We have created ‘Boot Camp’ beginner courses for anyone who wants to get started quickly in Cubase, Ableton, Logic and FL Studio.
+This is where some experienced guidance comes in handy, and I can’t stress enough how important this is to giving you a smooth start to your music production journey.
+We have created beginners course for anyone who wants to get started quickly in Cubase, Ableton, Logic and FL Studio.
 In these tutorials we start making music straight away and you’ll learn relevant and highly practical uses of the software as you start to develop your own music production style and make a track for the first time.
 It’s great fun and you can start right now.
-They are only £4 and the first few videos of each is free so you can check them out first.
-(NOTE: the tutorial may not be in a style you want to produce but the 'genre' is only a mechanism for you to get your production legs firmly under you so you can then make whatever genre of music you want).
+They are cheap, especially for beginners, and the first few videos of each are free so you can check them out first.
+(NOTE: the tutorial may not be in a genre you want to produce, but the 'genre' is only a mechanism for you to get your production legs firmly under you so you can then make whatever genre of music you want).

 "We want to help you get there as quickly and as effectively as possible, every step of the way.
 That is our goal!".

-Of course there is a tonne of free videos out there on Youtube as well and totally fair enough if you want to check them out first, 'there are some really good ones in amongst the chaff' but for £4 our quick start guides offer a concise, fun and productive experience to get the music production juices flowing and give you the knowledge and skills you need to make your own tracks.
-No waft, no boring and non-relevant explanations and certainly no stories about how my dog ate my microphone this morning or tales about how massive my beard is.
+Of course, there are a tonne of free videos out there on Youtube as well, and totally fair enough if you want to check them out first, 'there are some really good ones in amongst the chaff'.
+But for the small price of supporting us, our start to finish guides offer a concise, fun and productive experience to get the music production juices flowing and give you the knowledge and skills you need to make your own tracks.
+No waft, no boring and non-relevant explanations, and certainly no stories about how my dog ate my microphone this morning, or tales about how massive my beard is.

-If you would like a quick start guide for a DAW not shown below, please use the CONTACT FORM to let us know and we’ll do our best to make a ‘Boot Camp’ course happen for your DAW of choice.
+If you would like a quick start guide for a DAW not shown below, please use the CONTACT FORM to let us know and we’ll do our best to make it happen.

 For more FREE music production tutorials subscribe to our Youtube channel HERE